 - Muscle cramps

-On a well-rounded and balanced diet, most people can meet their micronutrient needs through food sources alone.
+On a well-rounded and balanced diet, most people can meet their needs for the most important vitamins and minerals through food sources alone.
 However, if you have any dietary restrictions, you may be at an increased risk of micronutrient deficiencies.
-Vegans and vegetarians, for example, may be lacking in iron and zinc, while those on a gluten-free diet should pay close attention to their intake of B vitamins like folate and thiamine.

-How to Get More Micronutrients in Your Diet: Micronutrient Recipes
+How to Get More in Your Diet (+Recipes)

 Need a little inspiration?
 Here are some tasty recipes to get you going: